-Are Sellers More Willing to Negotiate in 2026?
-What NoVA Buyers and Sellers Need to Know
+Are Sellers More Willing to Negotiate in Northern Virginia?

-The shift isn't subtle.
-According to NVAR's January 2026 market report, the average home in Northern Virginia spent 42 days on the market before going under contract — a 35.5% increase compared to January 2025.
-Active listings climbed 21.1% year over year.
-And nationally, nearly two-thirds of all homebuyers paid less than the asking price in 2025, the highest share since before the pandemic, according to Redfin.
+The shift is not subtle.
+According to NVAR's most recent market report, the average home in Northern Virginia is spending significantly longer on the market than it was a year ago, active listings have climbed sharply, and nationally, nearly two thirds of all homebuyers paid less than the asking price last year, the highest share since before the pandemic, according to Redfin.

-So what does this mean for you — whether you're preparing to buy your first home in Fairfax County or thinking about listing your townhouse in Loudoun?
-This guide breaks down exactly what's driving seller flexibility in 2026, which concessions are most common, where in NoVA you'll find the most negotiation room, and how both buyers and sellers can position themselves to win in this new environment.
+So what does this mean for you, whether you're preparing to buy your first home in Fairfax County or thinking about listing your townhouse in Loudoun?
+This guide breaks down exactly what's driving seller flexibility right now, which concessions are most common, where in NoVA you'll find the most negotiation room, and how both buyers and sellers can position themselves to win in this new environment.

-- National Trend: Nearly 2 in 3 buyers paid below asking price in 2025, the highest share since before the pandemic
+- National Trend: Nearly 2 in 3 buyers paid below asking price last year, the highest share since before the pandemic

-- Seller Concessions: Over 52% of sellers nationally expect to offer concessions in 2026
+- Seller Concessions: More than half of sellers nationally expect to offer concessions this year

-- Fairfax County Inventory: Up 23% year over year as of mid-February 2026
+- Fairfax County Inventory: Up roughly 23 percent year over year

-- What Does "Seller Willingness to Negotiate" Actually Mean in 2026?
+- What Does "Seller Willingness to Negotiate" Actually Mean Right Now?

 - Why This Shift Matters for Buyers and Sellers